Hip Roof Calculator

 Additional materials

 Fascia board.
-Its total length is calculated along the perimeter of the calculated roof outline including overhangs:
+The fascia board length is taken along the perimeter of the calculated roof outline, including the overhangs:

-The fascia board volume is determined by multiplying this length by the board width and thickness, with conversion from cm3 to m3.
+The fascia board volume is calculated from its length, width, and thickness, with conversion from cubic millimetres to cubic metres.

 Wall plate.
-The wall plate length is calculated along the house perimeter, but four beam widths are subtracted from the sum.
-This approximates the joining of elements at the corners:
+The wall plate length is calculated along the building perimeter without overhangs.
+Four timber widths are subtracted from the sum of the sides so that the length is not overestimated at the corner joints:

-Here Sr is the roof area, D is the roll length, W is the roll width, and N is the overlap.
-After that, the number of rolls is determined by dividing the calculated waterproofing area by the area of one roll.
+The number of rolls is determined by dividing the final waterproofing area by the area of one roll:

 Counter-battens.
-The total counter-batten length is taken as equal to the total rafter length.
-This corresponds to a common layout in which the counter-batten strips run along the rafter legs.
-The volume is calculated from the strip length, width, and thickness.
+The counter-batten length is taken as equal to the total rafter length.
+This corresponds to placing counter-battens along the rafter legs.
+The volume is calculated from the length, width, and thickness of the batten.

 Roof overhang.
-Common overhang values for a private house are approximately in the range of 30-70 cm.
-A larger overhang protects the walls from precipitation more effectively, but increases the roof area, fascia board length, and stiffness requirements for the eaves detail.
+Common overhang values are often in the range of 300-700 mm.
+Increasing the overhang increases the roof area, fascia board length, and material consumption around the perimeter.

 FAQs

-Why is the hip roof area larger than the house area?
+Why is the roof area larger than the building area in plan?

-Can this calculation be used as the final material specification?
+Can the result be used as an exact material specification?